Azure/azure-sphere-samples/Samples/GPIO/GPIO_RTApp_MT3620_BareMetal/README.md

 ﻿# Sample: MT3620 real-time capability application - Bare Metal GPIO

-This sample demonstrates how to use GPIO on a MT3620 real-time core.
+This sample demonstrates how to use GPIO on an MT3620 real-time core.
 It performs the same function as the high-level [GPIO Sample application](../GPIO_HighLevelApp/README.md).

 - It provides access to one of the LEDs on the MT3620 development board using GPIO.
 - It uses a button to change the blink rate of the LED.

 However, it runs directly on one of the real-time cores instead of the high-level core.
+See [Overview of Azure Sphere applications](https://docs.microsoft.com/azure-sphere/app-development/applications-overview#real-time-capable-applications) to learn about the differences between high-level and real-time capable applications (RTApps) and to find links to additional information about RTApps.

 The sample uses a general-purpose timer (GPT) on the real-time core to control the LED blink rate.
-For more information about timers, see [General purpose timers](https://docs.microsoft.com/azure-sphere/app-development/use-peripherals-rt.md#general-purpose-timers).
+For more information about timers, see [General-purpose timers](https://docs.microsoft.com/azure-sphere/app-development/use-peripherals-rt#general-purpose-timers).

 To use this sample, clone the repository locally if you haven't already done so: